GaloisInc/BESSPIN-Tool-Suite/docs/bugBounty2020/README.md

 # DARPA FETT Bug Bounty 2020 #

-DARPA has held the Finding Exploits to Thwart Tampering ([FETT](https://fett.darpa.mil/)) bug bounty in summer 2020.
+DARPA held the Finding Exploits to Thwart Tampering ([FETT](https://fett.darpa.mil/)) bug bounty in summer 2020.
 This directory has the related documents and instructions.

 The following paper was written about the details of the bug bounty and with a focus on the tool: *Daniel M. Zimmerman, Joseph R. Kiniry, Ramy N. Tadros, and Dylan Hand, “FETT: Deploying RISC-V Systems-on-Chip to the Cloud for Security Research,” GOMACTech 2021, Virtual, Mar.
 2021.* This document should be updated with a link to the manuscript when the paper is published.